cbeck88/conf-rs/README.md

 A `value_parser` is a function that takes a `&str` and returns either a value or an error.

-For example, if you need to read a `pem` file on startup, one way you could do that is
+For example, if you need to read a `.pem` file on startup, one way you could do that is

 ```rust
 use conf::Conf;